lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-5-3"></a>

-## 5.3.
-Calophyllum inophyllum, portia, Indian laurel, Alexandrian laurel, beach mahogany, TPkalopilum, Btamanu, nabakura (Clusiaceae)
+### 5.3.
+Calophyllum inophyllum, portia, Indian laurel, Alexandrian laurel, beach mahogany, TP. kalopilum, B. tamanu, nabakura (Clusiaceae)

-Often with a short gnarled trunk or branches leaning out over the sea, Calophyllum inophyl- lum is a salient shore tree about 10--20 metres tall with fragrant flowers and small round fruit ([Hviding 2005](../references.md#source-Hviding2005): 106).
+Often with a short gnarled trunk or branches leaning out over the sea, Calophyllum inophyllum is a salient shore tree about 10--20 metres tall with fragrant flowers and small round fruit ([Hviding 2005](../references.md#source-Hviding2005): 106).

 Its red wood is very hard and difficult to work when it is seasoned.
-The grain is inter- locked, and so the wood does not split easily ([Margetts 2005b](../references.md#source-Margetts2005b)).
+The grain is interlocked, and so the wood does not split easily ([Margetts 2005b](../references.md#source-Margetts2005b)).
 Its straight smaller branches are used for pig spears, for outrigger booms and for building ([Sorensen 1950](../references.md#source-Sorensen1950), [Floyd 1954](../references.md#source-Floyd1954), Peekel1984: 377, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
 In Vanuatu the sap serves for patching holes in wood.
 In other parts of the Pacific the gum, bark, leaves, roots, flowers and oil from the seeds are used in traditional medicine ([Gowers 1976](../references.md#source-Gowers1976):40, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
-Its macer- ated leaves are used to stupefy octopus in holes in the reef and its burnt fruit provide black hair dye.
+Its macerated leaves are used to stupefy octopus in holes in the reef and its burnt fruit provide black hair dye.
 In the Ninigos, where Seimat is spoken, a brown dye is made from the yellowish milky sap ([Record 1945](../references.md#source-Record1945), [Sorensen 1950](../references.md#source-Sorensen1950)).

 Other species of Calophyllum grow inland, hence straight, and provide even better timber than C. inophyllum, including canoe hulls.
 C. kajewskii (syn.
 C. peekelii) is a rain forest tree than grows up to 50 m.

 There are a number of reconstructions with Calophyllum species as denotata.
-The most widely reflected is POc &ast;pitaquR, inherited from PMP, and it is reasonably clear that it de- noted 'Calophyllum inophyllum'.
+The most widely reflected is POc &ast;pitaquR, inherited from PMP, and it is reasonably clear that it denoted 'Calophyllum inophyllum'.
 The only evidence we have for the POc retention of PMP &ast;-R is found in the reflexes in New Georgia languages: Nduke vizolo, Roviana vi-vizolo and Marovo vi-vijolo.
-However, the expected form in these languages is tvita(y)uru, and the ac- tual forms must be outcomes of borrowing.
+However, the expected form in these languages is tvita(y)uru, and the actual forms must be outcomes of borrowing.
 The languages of the western Solomons have complex and ill understood borrowing histories ([Ross forthcoming](../references.md#source-Rossforthcoming)) .

 Figure 5.9 Calophyllum inophyllum: A, mature tree; B, flowering shoot; C, fruit cluster.